 Suspension space savers in Orange and Pink.

-Wooden shelves held together by chains surround the vanity table.
-Shelves are painted orange to match the wall covering and carpet.
+Wooden shelves are held together by chains surrounding the vanity table.
+The shelves are painted orange to match the wall covering and carpet.

-Have a seat.
-If you can find the chair that is.
+Have a seat my dear.
+Monochromatic pink all the way.
 Wicker table and peacock chairs painted in hot pink to match the rest of the interior.

-Floor to ceiling posts and overhead beams, painted parrot green, bring architectural interest to the room.
-Roll-up shades on windows and in front of shelving, continue the strong vertical impact.
+Floor to ceiling posts and beams, painted bright green, bring architectural interest to the room.
+Roll-up window shades and in front of shelving, continue the strong vertical impact.
 Green metal dining set by Meadowcraft on shaggy rug.